micmejia/bible-dump/AMPC/John/John 6.md

-So accordingly they gathered them up, and they filled twelve [[^b]small hand] baskets with fragments left over by those who had eaten from the five barley loaves.
+So accordingly they gathered them up, and they filled twelve [small hand] baskets with fragments left over by those who had eaten from the five barley loaves.